-The above analogue has revealed the structural correspondence between $q{or}/q$ and Weber's fraction.
-The further problem is whether or not such a ratio $q{or}/q$ is stable in a specific ultimatum game.
+The above analogue has revealed the structural correspondence between q{ov}/q and Weber fraction.
+The further problem is whether or not such a ratio q{ov}/q is stable in a specific ultimatum game.
 In 1994, Cameron had worked out an experimental study on the simple one-period ultimatum game with raising stakes (Cameron, 1999), from which we are able to derive a test to the stability of rejection threshold at different monetary levels.

-2.2 Examination to Bernoulli's hypothesis
+1.2 Examination to Bernoulli's hypothesis

-Cameron conducted experiments in Indonesia by using real Indonesia money, the Rupiah, as stakes at three levels of 5,000, 40,000, and 200,000, about 0.075, 0.6, and 3.0 times the average monthly expenditure of a participant. this is a maximal span between low and high stakes that had been used in ultimatum game experiments.
+Cameron conducted experiments in Indonesia using real Indonesia money, the Rupiah, as stakes at three levels of 5,000, 40,000, and 200,000, about 0.075, 0.6, and 3.0 times the average monthly expenditure of a participant.
+This is a maximal span between low and high stakes that had been used in ultimatum game experiments.
 Three groups of subjects respectively participated in 5,000-, 40,000-, and 200,000-experiments.
 Cameron tested their homogeneity by simple t-tests and no significant difference was detected among them.
 Their results can be compared with each other.
-Only taking into account unrepeated games, there are three 5,000-experiments, one 40,000-experiment, and one

-200,000-experiment provided in Cameron's study.
-As the statistical test in Cameron's paper shows no significant difference among three 5,000-experiments, their data will be pooled.
-We will concentrate on the responders' switching points from acceptance to rejection in ultimatum games with different stakes.
-It is sufficient for us to discuss the results of $q_0/q$ below 50%.
+Only taking into account unrepeated games, there are three 5,000-experiments, one 40,000-experiment, and one 200,000-experiment provided in Cameron's study.
+As the statistical test in Cameron's paper showed no significant difference among three 5,000-experiments, their data will be pooled in this paper.
+We will concentrate on the responders' switching points from acceptance to rejection in the ultimatum games with different stakes.
+It is sufficient for us to discuss the results of q_0/q below 50%.